Luigi Gorrini: North Africa and Greece

 Gorrini came to North Africa as a member of 85a Squadriglia of 18° Gruppo C.T..
 He shot down his first aircraft on 16 April 1941, over Derna, in Cyrenaica, Libya.
 While flying a CR.42 during a solo protection sortie, he intercepted two of the Bristol Beaufighters that had just arrived in the Mediterranean Theatre.
 Gorrini opened fire immediately before the two British aircraft reached the airstrip N 1 on Ftheja, where his 85ª Squadriglia was based.
-He shot the leading aircraft from a distance of 700-800 meters, landing hits on the right wingtip.
+He shot the leading aircraft from a distance of 700–800 meters, landing hits on the right wingtip.
 While the second Beaufighter was taking evasive action, Gorrini closed to a distance of 250 meters hitting the first Bristol again.
-The British aircraft was by now very near to the Italian airstrip so Gorrini strafed it a third time and the Beaufighter crashed just south of the airstrip.
-He was credited with a kill and a damaged.
-He shot 1,100 rounds.
+The British aircraft was by now very near to the Italian airstrip, so Gorrini strafed it a third time and the Beaufighter crashed just south of the airstrip.
+He was credited with a kill and a damaged and shot 1,100 rounds.